UU-ER/AdOpT-NET0/docs/source/ModellingWorkflow.rst

 Define System Topology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Next, you can define your system topology in the topology.JSON file.
+Next, you can define your system topology in the topology.JSON file (see documentation :ref:``.
 For this example, the topology is as follows:

 .. code-block:: console